 - Graduate Instructors must attend additional workshops and trainings.
 Please click here to learn more.

-- Hold at least a Bachelor’s degree and worked at UF for a minimum of 1-2 years or hold a Master’s degree (or be in the process of obtaining one) and worked at UF for at least 1 semester.
+- Hold at least a Bachelor’s degree and worked at UF for a minimum of one to two years OR hold a Master’s degree (or be in the process of obtaining one) and worked at UF for at least one semester

-- Status as a University employee of UF.
+- Status as a University of Florida employee

 - Approval by the instructor’s supervisor or department chair